SMT-COMP/smt-comp/tools/previous-best/README.md

 ## Previous year's winners

-Given the best solvers from last year, `best_solvers_to_csv.py` search them from the corresponding year's registration csv file and produce csv lines according to the new year's registration csv format so that the best solvers are inserted as non-competitive entries in the
+Given the best solvers from last year, `best_solvers_to_csv.py` searches for them from the corresponding year's registration csv file and produce csv lines according to the new year's registration csv format so that the best solvers are inserted as non-competitive entries in the